KSlater14/Interactive-Tandem-Mass-Spectrometry-App-/README.md

 ## Usage
 - Interactive Parameter Explorer: Adjust parameters and observe spectra changes in real-time.
 - Peptide Explorer: Select peptide and analyse fragmentation pattern.
-- Isolation Window: Modify and view the isolation window.
+- Isolation Window: Modify and view the isolation window to identify the m/z range for further analysis.
-- Fragment Visualisation: Use the 2D and protein/peptide visualisation tools to visualise ion fragmentation and protein structure.
+- Fragment Visualisation: Use the 2D and peptide and protein visualisation tools to visualise ion fragmentation and protein structure.

 ## Data
-The application uses mzML files for mass spectrometry data.
-The data files used for the application are all included in the repository.
+The application uses mzML files for MS data.
+The data files used by the application are all included in the repository.
 You can find and download them from the following directory:

 - [Data Directory](https://github.com/KSlater14/Interactive-Tandem-Mass-Spectrometry-App-/tree/main/Data)